- Search The Registry

 - My Account

 *Ermine Hall Allen was born on this date in 1910.
 She was a Black classical vocalist and educator.

-Theater/Arts critics dubbed Hall "the vest-pocket Marian Anderson" because she was short, only 4 feet 9 inches tall and had such a rich contralto voice.
+Theater/Arts critics dubbed Hall "the vest-pocket Marian Anderson" because she was short, only 4 feet 9 inches tall, and had such a rich contralto voice.
 With talent, she broke down racial barriers, just as Anderson did.
-Hall was the first Black singer to perform with the St. Paul Civic Opera, and she traveled throughout the country in the 1960's, when the American Civil Rights movement was in full throat, singing the spirituals spawned by the trials and tribulations of American slaves.
+Hall was the first Black singer to perform with the St. Paul Civic Opera.
+She traveled throughout the country in the 1960s, when the American Civil Rights movement was in full throat, singing the spirituals spawned by the trials and tribulations of American slaves.

-She married Ted ‘Theodore’ Allen, the couple had two daughters, Myrrjene and Marcheta.
-She was an active member of the artist section of the St. Paul Schubert Club, and was a member of several other organizations, including the Golden Agers Club and the Credjafawn Social Club.
+She married Ted ‘Theodore’ Allen; the couple had two daughters, Myrrjene and Marcheta.
+She was an active member of the artist section of the St. Paul Schubert Club.
+She was a member of several other organizations, including the Golden Agers Club and the Credjafawn Social Club.
 She also served time on the board of the Hallie Q. Brown Community Center in St. Paul.
 Ermine Hall Allen died on September 5, 1996.